OmriGM/the-books-library/README.md

 # The Books Library

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.3.
+This is a simple exmaple for a book library with a neat design.
+You can add new book records, edit them, or remove any book record by your choise!

+## Live Demo

+Go to: http://bookstore.getforge.io/

 ## Installation
 Run `npm install`

-## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

-## Live Demo

-Go to: http://bookstore.getforge.io/